codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the least spoken language in the world?
-Sign Language
+Why are graveyards so noisy?
+Because of all the coffin.

 ## Daily Trivia

-What was the name given to Android 4.3?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Froyo
+ 1. Region 1
- 2. Nutella
+ 2. Region 3
- 3. Lollipop
+ 3. Region 2
- 4. Jelly Bean
+ 4. Region 4

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Region 3
 </details>